-There are a few reasons why you might need to unblock YouTube:
+There are a few reasons for unblocking YouTube:

 YouTube Blocked Due to Censorship

-On any given day, countries including India, Indonesia, Pakistan, Sudan, Turkey, and Uganda impose new internet blocks.
-YouTube is very often the first website to be targeted.
+On any given day, countries like India, Indonesia, Pakistan, Sudan, Turkey, and Uganda impose new internet blocks.
+YouTube is very often targeted.

 YouTube is actually fully banned in a number of countries.
 This includes China, Iran, Syria, and Turkmenistan.

 Even countries like Germany and Denmark have introduced temporary blocks or censored certain content.

 Whether you’re in a country with a permanent ban or a temporary block, you can beat this by using a good VPN.